Walking with Sightseeing at Lulworth Cove

 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
 There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
 Challenger holidays require a high level of fitness and stamina.

-Take time to discover the landscape and heritage of Dorset with this perfect mix of guided walks with sightseeing visits.
-We'll walk on the Jurassic Coast to see the iconic Durdle Door and take a ride on the steam railway to discover the romantic ruins of Corfe Castle.
-Other highlights include Thomas Hardy’s home at Max Gate, and the ancient carved giant at Cerne Abbas.
+Take time to discover the landscape and heritage of the Dorset coast with this perfect mix of guided walks with sightseeing visits.
+We'll walk atop the chalk cliffs to Durdle Door, visit the iconic ruins of Corfe Castle, and ride the steam railway to the Victorian resort of Swanage.
+Heading inland we'll walk to the Cerne Abbas Giant, and visit the former home of Thomas Hardy.

 We have 20 newly refurbished bedrooms at West Lulworth House, many with wonderful views down to the sea.

 • Check-in from 2:30pm

 • En-suite bathroom with bath or shower